What is the Communications Unit?

 The COMU focuses on the communications portion of emergency response, such as assisting with the development of communications plans to be used by emergency personnel during an incident or event.
 The Communications Unit Leader (COML) is the head of a COMU.
 Other positions within the COMU include Communications Technician (COMT), Incident Communications Center Manager (INCM), Incident Tactical Dispatcher (INTD), and Technical Specialist (THSP).

-Wisconsin follows the U.S. Department of Homeland Security/Cybersecurity and Infrastructure Security Agency (CISA), Emergency Communications Division (ECD) and Federal Emergency Management Agency (FEMA) national All-Hazards training curriculum for positions requiring task book training within the Communications Unit.
+Wisconsin follows the U.S. Department of Homeland Security (DHS)/Cybersecurity and Infrastructure Security Agency (CISA), Emergency Communications Division (ECD) and Federal Emergency Management Agency (FEMA) national All-Hazards training curriculum for positions requiring task book training within the Communications Unit.

 Communications Unit Recognitions Program